Welcome to Tormek

 1. Secure the axe in the jig, ensuring it’s stable and straight.

-2. With the lower stop resting on the Universal Support, measure the angle using the Tormek Marker Method, or the WM-200 AngleMaster, focusing on the outer edge.
+3. Measure the angle using the Tormek Marker Method, or the WM-200 AngleMaster, focusing on the outer edge.

 Don't Miss the Next Live Episode